hortonworks/cloudbreak/docs/index.md

 We needed to find a unified way to provision, manage and configure Hadoop clusters - welcome **Apache Ambari**.

-###Public Beta - 0.1.21
+###Public Beta
-The first public beta version of Cloudbreak supports Hadoop on Amazon's EC2 and Microsoft's Azure cloud providers.
-The currently supported Hadoop is the Hortonworks Data Platform - the 100% open source Hadoop distribution.
+The first public beta version of Cloudbreak supports Hadoop on Amazon's EC2, Microsoft's Azure, Google Cloud Platform and OpenStack cloud providers.
+The supported Hadoop platform is the Hortonworks Data Platform - the 100% open source Hadoop distribution.

 Versions: